abdulrahmanyaser/Virtual_Experience_Programs/Companies/KPMG AU Data Analytics virtual internship/README.md

 it is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.
 Primarily, Sprocket Central Pty Ltd needs help with its customer and transactions data.
 The organisation has a large dataset relating to its customers, but their team is unsure how to effectively analyse it to help optimise its marketing strategy.

-### The client provided KPMG with 3 datasets:
-  #### 1-Customer Demographic.
-  #### 2-Customer Addresses.
-  #### 3-Transactions data in the past 3 months.

-  my task is to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.
+## my task is to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.

+  ### Break Down:
+  #### Data Acquisition:
+      The client provided KPMG with 3 datasets:
+        1-Customer Demographic.
+        2-Customer Addresses.
+        3-Transactions data in the past 3 months.
+  #### Data Preparation: